 iAndover Approved Device Options

-These guidelines are provided to ensure that your student has a satisfactory digital experience.
+To ensure that your student has a satisfactory digital experience here are some additional general considerations.
 They are meant to serve as guidelines not mandates.
-In general keep the following in mind:
+In general, keep the following in mind:

-- When selecting a machine the most important issue is battery life.
-Make sure it will get them through the day.
+- When selecting a machine, the most important issue is battery life.
+Make sure it will get them through an entire school day.
 Then look at screen size and the keyboard to make sure they are comfortable for your student.
 The details about the processor, memory and so forth are secondary.

 - As you are buying, think about whether this is a “short term” machine or a device you hope will carry your student into college.
-If the latter you will find that most colleges will require a Windows or Mac machine rather than a Chromebook.
-Similarly if your student wants to do any “desktop” style work, like music creation, photo editing or intense gaming a Chromebook is not the ideal solution
+If the latter, you will find that most colleges will require a Windows or Mac machine rather than a Chromebook.
+Similarly, if your student wants to do any “desktop” style work, like running Microsoft Office, creating music, photo editing or intense gaming a Chromebook is not the ideal solution

 - Buy a protective case where possible.
 Students are tough on their machines and any protection is helpful